-Before joining CEU, Mariam had worked as a strategic litigation lawyer in Georgia taking cases to the European Court of Human Rights and the Constitutional Court of Georgia on the issues concerning religious and sexual minorities, social and economic rights, and functioning of justice and law-enforcement institutions.
-She had been an invited lecturer and taught a master's course with her colleague titled Religious Freedoms and Principle of Secularism - Legal Perspectives at Ilia State University.
+Before joining CEU, Mariam had first worked as a Senior Specialist at the Public Defender’s Office of Georgia, and then at an NGO (EMC) as a strategic litigation lawyer taking cases to the European Court of Human Rights and the Constitutional Court of Georgia on the issues concerning religious and sexual minorities, social and economic rights, and functioning of justice and law-enforcement institutions.
+She had been an invited lecturer and co-taught a course titled Religious Freedoms and Principle of Secularism - Legal Perspectives at Ilia State University in Georgia.

 (Forthcoming) "Dialogic Review of Health Rights in Normal Times and Crisis", RGNUL Law Review

 Judicial Agency and Legal Means in Judicialization of Politics", EUDAIMONIA (2020)

 "Georgian Constitutional Agreement with the Georgian Orthodox Church: A Legal Analysis", Occasional Papers on Religion In Eastern Europe (2017)

 "Secularism: Framework of the Relationship between State and Church", Journal of Constitutional Law (Constitutional Court of Georgia, 2016)